jonas-kerber/ilandc-runner/README.md

     - while the script is running, the workers will add the commands to either `status/successful-commands.txt` or `status/failed-commands.txt`, depending on if they ran without errors or not
     - recommend check: confirm via `screen -ls` if you actually see the ilandc-workers running; if they are not running and you don't know why, just run e.g. `bash instruction_queues/worker-0.sh` and check the command line output
     - if you have commands in the failed commands either check the log files or run the command individually without the ilandc runner to check what's wrong
-5. do a final check and see if all output sqlites where produced correctly; you can also run `python 01_prepare_queue.py` and if all results were produced correctly it should skip all of the runs
+5. do a final check and see if all output sqlites where produced correctly; definitely check `output_PNV_B1b_Berchtesgaden_heim_2000J_IPCC_4.5_mild.sqlite`; you can also run `python 01_prepare_queue.py` and if all results were produced correctly it should skip all of the runs